eagleisbatman/FarmerChat-Translation-Management-System/README.md

-# FarmerChat Translation Management System
+# LinguaFlow

+**Seamless Translation Management**

-A modern, enterprise-grade Translation Management System (TMS) built for the FarmerChat Platform.
-This system enables seamless management of multilingual content across multiple mobile and web applications with advanced features like AI-powered translation, translation memory, and collaborative workflows.
+A modern, enterprise-grade Translation Management System (TMS) that enables seamless management of multilingual content across multiple applications with advanced features like AI-powered translation, translation memory, and collaborative workflows.

 ## 🌟 About

-The FarmerChat Translation Management System is a comprehensive solution for managing translations across all FarmerChat Platform applications.
+LinguaFlow is a comprehensive solution for managing translations across multiple projects and applications.
 Built with modern web technologies, it provides a clean, intuitive interface for translators and reviewers while offering robust API access for developers.

 ### Key Highlights